 The skills you learn in Geography are valuable in a wide range of career sectors, including: working with development or aid agencies, environmental work, working for the census office and in tourism and leisure.

 This is at the discretion of the school/college but you would normally be expected to have attained one of the following:

-The course comprises two compulsory units and an assessment.
+The course comprises two areas of study.